Returning Financial Aid

 Determining Aid Earned

-To determine the amount of aid you earned up to the time of withdrawal, the Office of Financial Aid and Registrar will divide the number of calendar days you attended classes by the total number of calendar days in the semester (less any scheduled break of 5 days or more).
+To determine the amount of aid you earned up to the time of withdrawal, the Office of Financial Aid will divide the number of calendar days you attended classes by the total number of calendar days in the semester (less any scheduled break of 5 days or more).
 The resulting percentage is then multiplied by the total federal funds that were disbursed (either to your University student account or directly by check or electronic deposit) for the semester.
 This calculation determines the amount of aid that you are allowed to keep.
 The unearned amount of aid must be returned to the federal government.
 The One Stop Student Services will notify you if you are required to return funds.

 Returned Title IV Aid Allocation